 Please check the modules in your courses in Virtual Campus to for any hyperlinks to the existing system so that your students will be able to link to the resources after December 10.
 If none of your links include “uottawa-primo.hosted”, no further action is necessary.

 If your Virtual Campus course pages include links with “uottawa-primo.hosted” you will need to manually update the links to ensure your students will be able to access the resources.
 How to manually update links to Library resources.

-In preparation for the launch of Omni, the ability for patrons to place requests in the Classic Catalogue will be temporarily suspended between Saturday November 16 and Monday December 9.
+The ability for patrons to place requests in the Classic Catalogue will be temporarily suspended from Saturday November 16 until Omni is launched.
 If you urgently require an item, we recommend that you request a copy of the item through interlibrary loan.
 Rest assured that requests placed before Saturday November 16 will migrate to the new system.

 Improved Loan Privileges